openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 https://world.openfoodfacts.org/api/v2/search
 ```

-The search criteria used to filter the products are added as query parameter.
-For Orange Juice with a nutrition_grade of `c`, add query parameters `categories_tags_en` to filter `Orange Juice` while `nutrition_grades` to filter `c`.
-The response will return all the products in the database with the category Orange Juice and nutrition grade C.
+Add the search criteria used to filter the products as query parameters.
+For Orange Juice with a nutrition_grade of `c`, add query parameters `categories_tags_en` to filter `Orange Juice` while `nutrition_grades_tags` to filter `c`.
+The response will return all the products in the database with the category `Orange Juice` and nutrition_grade `c`.

 ```text
 https://world.openfoodfacts.org/api/v2/search?categories_tags_en=Orange Juice&nutrition_grades_tags=c
 ```

-To limit the response, add fields as a query parameter to specify the product fields to be returned.
-In this tutorial,limit the response to `code`, `product_name`, `nutrition_grades` and `categories_tags_en`.
+To limit the response, add `fields` to the query parameters to specify the fields to be returned in each product object response.
+For this tutorial, limit the response to `code`, `product_name`, `nutrition_grades`, and `categories_tags_en`.

 ```text
 https://world.openfoodfacts.org/api/v2/search?categories_tags_en=Orange Juice&nutrition_grades_tags=c&fields=code,nutrition_grades,categories_tags_en
 ```

-The response returns all products that belong to Orange Juice category, with the nitrition_grade "c" and limiting the product object response to only the specified fields.
-It also returns the count(total number) of products that matches the search criteria.
+The response returns all products that belong to the Orange Juice category, with the nutrition_grade "c" and limiting the product object response to only the specified fields.
+It also returns the count(total number) of products that match the search criteria.

 ```json
 {